-A value proposition focuses on the benefit rather than the ingredients.
+It focuses on the benefit rather than the ingredients.
 Take as a painkiller which bills itself as a drug which helps you get rid of a headache in less than a minute rather than telling you what all chemicals it is made up of.

-Crafted Considering The Needs And Wants Of The Target Market
+Crafted Considering The The Target Market

-A value proposition is crafted based on what the customer desires and expects from the offering.
+It is crafted based on what the customer desires and expects from the offering.
 It showcases the offering in the exact way as the customer it wants to be.

-It is a very important characteristic of a value proposition.
+Uniqueness is a very important characteristic of a value proposition.
 Value proposition needs to be unique for every company.
 It should be something which makes the customers remember about your offering whenever he hears about the product category.

 Value Proposition Examples